 A stone’s throw from Dotonbori lies Amerika-mura, also known as American Village.
 You will know you are there by the statue of liberty on top of the New America Plaza.
 If you’re a fan of vintage fashion, you’re in for a treat!
 Amerika-mura is renowned for its collection of vintage shops.
 It was like every fashionable and cool person was dropped here, it was definitely humbling for me because I am neither!

-Shinsekai is one of Osakas best areas, it has a turbulent and interesting history.
+Shinsekai is one of Osaka’s best and most colourful areas.
 Built in 1912 as the ‘New World’, it was expected to be a major tourist attraction.
-The north was inspired by Paris with Ts?tenkaku Tower resembling the Eiffel Tower, whereas the south was inspired by Coney Island with Luna Park, a large amusement park featuring rides, a music venue and hot spring spa.
+The north was inspired by Paris with Tsutenkaku Tower resembling the Eiffel Tower, whereas the south was inspired by Coney Island with Luna Park, a large amusement park featuring rides, a music venue and hot spring spa.
 It was designed to attract plenty of tourists, Japan’s first ever skytrain was even built here.

 Unfortunately, tourist numbers declined, leading to the closure of Luna Park in 1923.
 World War II further damaged the area, transforming it into one of Osaka’s most impoverished districts with high crime rates.
 Only in the 90’s did it see a revival thanks to it being the setting for many manga and anime series.

-It’s no wonder that exploring Shinsekai is a must-do in Osaka.
-The area comes alive at night, so I recommend a late afternoon visit.
+Shinsekai comes alive at night, so I recommend a late afternoon visit.
 Grab some food before sunset (queues get long!), then wander around after dark to avoid dinner lines.
 This will give you more time to soak up the vibrant atmosphere.

-One of the best things to do in Shinsekai is visiting the Ts?tenkaku Tower…this brings us to number 11!
+One of the best things to do in Shinsekai is visiting the Tsutenkaku Tower…this brings us to number 11!

-Modelled on the Eiffel Tower, Ts?tenkaku tower is a 103 metre tall landmark that can be seen across Shinsekai.
+Modelled on the Eiffel Tower, Tsutenkaku Tower is a 103 metre tall landmark that can be seen across Shinsekai.
 It’s especially beautiful at night, illuminated in shades of blue and purple.

 Visitors can climb the tower, reaching an indoor observation deck at 88 meters.
-For an even more exhilarating view, Tenbo Paradise, the outdoor observation deck, is accessible for an additional fee
+For an even higher view, Tenbo Paradise, the outdoor observation deck, is accessible for an additional fee

-Don’t forget to look upwards at the top of the tower.
-The coloured lights there hold a secret – they forecast the weather for the next day!
+Don’t forget to look upwards at the top of the tower, the lights forecast the weather for the next day!
 White signifies sunshine, orange indicates clouds, and blue means rain.
 In my photos above, you can see the forecast for a cloudy morning and rainy afternoon.

 12. Janjan-Yokocho